nagasudhirpulla/taming_python/blog/skills/dataframe_rename_columns.md

 # derive new column names from existing column names using a simple list comprehension
 # In this case we are stripping off border whitespaces and replacing spaces with _
 newCols = [str(x).strip().replace(" ", "_").lower() for  x  in  df.columns]
+df.columns = newCols

+# assign new column names as a list of strings
+# the new columns list should be of same length as original column names
+newCols = ["revw", "brnd", "varty", "stl", "cntry", "strs", "tptn"] df.columns = newCols

 ```